johnae/relativity/README.md

 First off - this is a bit __raw__ and may need a bit of redesign (perhaps more Luaisms in places if possible).
 It should be usable however.

-Relativity is sort of [arel](https://github.com/rails/arel) but for moonscript/lua.
+Relativity is sort of [arel](https://github.com/rails/arel) but for [MoonScript](http://moonscript.org) and [Lua](https://www.lua.org).
 As far as I know there is nothing like it (other than this) for Lua/MoonScript.
 This project owes alot to Rubys Arel and also to the nodejs project called [rel](https://github.com/yang/rel).
 It also shares some caveats with that project, namely:

 * No database connections, it only builds queries.
 * Where Ruby can do funky stuff, Lua sometimes can.
 When possible